 Cross country skiing is a fun and exciting winter workout that many people love.
 Because it works both the upper and lower body, it is one of the most intense winter workouts.

 Another plus, you can ski in your favorite park or on your favorite local trail!
-You do not need to spend a ton of money carpooling to the ski slopes with this versatile activity.
+You do not need to spend a ton of money carpooling to the ski slopes with this versatile activity program.

 Snowshoeing is Wonderful Winter Cardio!

-Snowshoeing also is a popular winter workout.
+Snowshoeing also is a popular winter workout plan.
 This is a fun form of winter exercise that can burn up to 600 calories per hour, which is a lot!

 You don’t have to invest a bunch of time and money in this hobby, either.
 You just need to find a used sporting goods store for snowshoes and hit your local park or even a field with your family.
 Then turn on your body’s fat-burning machine!